A critical analysis of different forms of protest and their effectiveness

 It is important to remember, that the attention of political and economic elites is necessary for pushing forward with social and political change.
 The disruptive nature of certain repertoires is what leads us to discover and acknowledge social movements in society, usually via the media.

 More specifically, research has shown that militant repertoires are most effective in cities (Taylor and Van Dyke 2008: 280).
 Blockades, sit-ins, unauthorised encampments and housing takeovers, can draw more participants in cities.
-The more participants, the more likely that it will be disruptive to city life.
+The more participants, the more likely it will be disruptive to city life.
 Moreover, in a city, the militant repertoire is more likely to reach the internet, as there are more people present to witness and thus, record the scene.

 Characteristic 3: Non-Violence